echo2echo/Perl-Web-Images/README.md

 When run, this command will overwrite the existing thumb images named "thumb_*"

 Run the command... as follows to give permission to run script

-Also see comments in script for other modifications

 $sudo chmod 755 resize_images.pl